Yuzurukyun/TsuserverDR/README.md

   - On Windows 10, go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here`.
 This is the easiest method.
 Alternatively...
   - On most operating systems, copy the path of the TsuserverDR folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.

-* Install PyYAML and dependencies by typing in the following two commands in the terminal you just opened:
+* Install all dependencies by typing in the following two commands in the terminal you just opened:
   ```
   python -m pip install --upgrade pip
   python -m pip install --user -r requirements.txt